curiouspengu/dolphSol-Macro-Plus/README.md

 # dolphSol Macro Plus
  A macro for the Roblox game "Sol's RNG", including features such as obby completion and item collection.
-A work in progress - BuilderDolphin
+A work in progress - BuilderDolphin\n
  This "Plus" version fixes many existing issues and introduces many community requested features.
 A word in progress - Curious Pengu

  ## Installation